licton/lovelicton/content/pages/code_of_conduct.md

 Diversity is one of our huge strengths, but it can also lead to communication issues.
 To support a welcoming environment for all, regardless of individual differences, we have a few ground rules that we ask people to adhere to when they participate in this community's activities.
 These rules apply equally to founders, organizers, moderators, sponsors, and affiliates — in short, to all participants.

 This isn’t an exhaustive list of things that you must do, or can’t do.
 Rather, take it in the spirit in which it’s intended.
-It’s a guide to make it easier to enrich all of us and the technical communities in which we participate, and which we represent.
+It’s a guide to make it easier to enrich all of us and the communities in which we participate, and which we represent.

 ## The principles